vozlt/nginx-module-vts/README.md

 ## Description
 This is an Nginx module that provides access to virtual host status information.
+It contains the current status such as servers, upstreams, caches.
 This is similar to the live activity monitoring of nginx plus.
-The built-in html is also taken from the demo page.
+The built-in html is also taken from the demo page of old version.

 First of all, the directive `vhost_traffic_status_zone` is required, and then if the directive `vhost_traffic_status_display` is set, can be access to as follows: